 For more information on writing reward functions and other terms in this guide please watch Writing Great Reward Functions.

 Once you’ve created your Cartpole demo you should see a “Start Training” button as shown in the image.
 Clicking that button starts the automatic process of hooking up a web hosted version of the OpenAI Gym environment up to the BRAIN you’ve created, and starts the AI Engine training on this simulation.
 It should take less than a minute for this connection (depending on how long the first episode takes to log) and you’ll start to see data appearing on the Performance tab graph!

 On the performance graph at the top there is a display of which concept is currently training, its status, and what algorithm it’s being trained on.
-Plotted are episode reward and average reward vs. training episodes.
-There is a drop down menu on the right so that you can choose to also view the graph as episode reward vs. training iterations The current episode reward and the training time per concept for this version of the BRAIN are shown to the right.
+The default view shows episode reward vs. training iterations.
+You can also choose to view performance (the y axis) in terms of episode length, and view training progress (x axis) in number of training episodes.
+The current mean episode reward (or episode length) and the training time per concept for this version of the BRAIN are shown below the graph.